 There are approximately 12km of flood defences in Great Yarmouth that help reduce the risk of tidal flooding to over 5000 dwellings and 1000 businesses from the River Yare.
 However, the steel piled quays supporting our flood defence walls are badly corroded and need replacing.
-Failure of these defences during a surge tide event would result in rapid flooding of properties in the lower lying land adjoining the river.
+Failure of these defences during a surge tide event would result in rapid flooding of properties in the lower lying land adjoining the river and pose risk to life.
 We have developed a 5-epoch project over the next 40 years to address this issue, prioritised based on the condition of the defences.

-Infrastructure Great Yarmouth Flood Defences 2019 onwards Epoch 2 (2016 - 2021), Epoch 3 (2021 - 2026), Epoch 4 (2026 - 2046), Epoch 5 (2046 - 2061) Location Great Yarmouth Delivers The Environment Agency is currently delivering Epoch 2 (2016 -2021) to refurbish and improve approximately 4km of flood defences and the supporting quayside.
+Infrastructure Great Yarmouth Flood Defences 2019 onwards Epoch 2 (2016 - 2021), Epoch 3 (2021 - 2026), Epoch 4 (2026 - 2046), Epoch 5 (2046 - 2061) Location Great Yarmouth Delivers The Environment Agency is currently delivering Epoch 2 (2016 -2021) to refurbish and improve approximately 4km offlood defences and the supporting quayside.
 A Limpet Dam will be used to enable patching of the corroded pile sections and installation of cathodic protection to stop future accelerated low water corrosion.
 It is anticipated that adopting this approach will allow a further 30 years of life to be gained from the assets for an estimated 30% of the cost of replacement and manage the flood risk to around 2000 homes and 700 businesses.
-The challenge is to secure funding to deliver the next epoch of work required to manage the flood risk to the town grows.
+In future Epochs, it may be necessary to replace some sheet piles, depending on their condition.
 The partners are working together to identify a sustainable income stream to ensure the vital investment for the next phase of work and continued maintenance.
 All opportunities and beneficiaries should be explored.
-Lead authority Environment Agency (lead technical partner) working in partnership with Great Yarmouth Borough Council, NCC, New Anglia LEP, Peel Ports, Broads Authority, and the Tidal Defence Business Partnership (representing local businesses).
-Estimated start date Epoch 2 construction work began in October 2019 and the current completion date is spring 2022.
-Works on a further two walls are currently being developed and it is envisaged these works will be completed in December 2023.
-Estimated cost Epoch 2 has a construction cost of £41.4m with an additional £6.2 million required to maintain the Epoch 2 defences over the next 30 years.
-Epoch 3 has an estimated construction cost of £33m, however refined and revised through options appraisal and design.
+Lead authority Environment Agency (lead technical partner) working in partnership with Great Yarmouth Borough Council, NCC, New Anglia LEP, Peel Ports, Broads Authority, and the TidalDefence Business Partnership (representing local businesses).
+Estimated start date Epoch 2 construction work began in October 2019 and the current completion date is spring 2023.
+Estimated cost Epoch 2 has a construction cost of £41.4m with an additional £6.2 million required to maintain the Epoch 2 defences overthe next 30 years.
+Epoch 3 has an estimated construction cost of £31m, however this cost will refined through options appraisal and design.
 Unfunded cost Epoch 3 is at an early stage.
-The project's viability is likely to depend on securing around 63% (approx.£20.5m) of the cost through partnership funding.
-CIL contribution No

-Funding opportunities Partners of the project, growth and regeneration investment, developer contributions, critical infrastructure providers and businesses Benefits The flood defences support the economic growth and development of Great Yarmouth with the potential to support 34,000 jobs and £1.5 billion to the economy over the lifetime of the Epochs.
-Enabling 50ha of prime location undeveloped land and opportunity to enable appropriate resilient development, in line with local development strategies and supporting policies.
-Link to other information Great Yarmouth Tidal Defence Project Status The Epoch 2 construction works are in progress addressing 40 walls across the town with completion planned for spring 2022. £18m Partnership funding has been secured to gain approval to spend £27m FDGiA (capital and revenue).
+Based on current cost estimates Flood Defence Grant in Aid and Partnership Funding (Local Levy & Other Government Department (OGD) funding) are likely to fund a significant proportion of the project, however this is dependent on all the flood compartments across the town being shown to be cost beneficial.
+If not, significant additional Partnership Funding will be required.
+CIL contribution No Funding opportunities Partners of the project, growth and regeneration investment, developer contributions, renewable energy sector, critical infrastructure providers, businesses, and quayside owners and operators.
+Benefits The flood defences support the economic growth and development of Great Yarmouth with the potential to support34,000 jobs and £1.5 billion to the economy over the lifetimeof the Epochs.
+Enabling 50ha of prime location undevelopedland and opportunity to enable appropriate resilient development, in line with local development strategies and supporting policies.
+Link to other information Great Yarmouth Tidal Defence Project Status The Epoch 2 construction works are in progress addressing 40 walls across the town with completion planned for spring 2023. £18m Partnership funding has been secured to gain approval to spend £27m FDGiA (capital and revenue).
 Epoch 3 is at an early stage of business case development.
-A substantial amount of partnership funding will again need to be secured in order for this project to progress as planned.
-Partners are beginning work to identify funding sources for Epoch 3 and to identify a sustainable income stream to meet future investment required to manage flood risk to the town.
+The Strategic Outline Business Case has been approved, and surveys of the flood walls and quayside are being undertaken to better understand their condition.
+This will inform the developing Outline Business Case.